Al-Falah University: 2025 terror-bombing investigation by law enforcement authorities

 The Delhi Police Crime Branch's Inter-State Cell has been assigned the responsibility of looking into the purported fraud and irregularities at Al-Falah University.
 Investigations reveal that bomb suspects Umar Nabi and Muzammil Ganai, who worked for the Al Falah Medical Research Foundation, planned the terrorist attack on campus.
 Officers discovered that the accused communicated via the Signal app.
 Three months prior to the explosion, they formed a group on Signal to exchange information and provide guidance to one another.
 Dr. Muzammil Ahmad Ganaie, Dr. Adeel Ahmad Rather, Maulvi Irfan Wagay, and Dr. Muzaffar Ahmad Rather were added to the group by Dr. Umar Nabi.
 Four videos, including one that discussed suicide attack, were taken from Umar Nabi's smartphone after it was seized by investigators.
 The videos appears to have been taken on the university campus.
 The AFU faculty denounced the purported terror connections and offered to assist the investigative authorities in a press release on 17 November 2025.

+Investigators claim that Dr. Muzammil Ahmad Ganaie bought ammonium nitrate from two authorized fertilizer stores in Sohna between December 2022 and February 2023 which aligned with previous disclosures made during interrogation, and records seizure from shopkeepers.
+On 27 November 2025, while mapping out Dr. Shaheen Shahid's activities across Al-Falah University campus, to rebuild her daily routine and identify suspected associates, NIA uncovered ₹18 lakh in cash stashed inside an wardrobe in dormitory room number 32.
+The detectives are tracing the source and trying to ascertain whether it had been channeled through terror network.
+Searches have also begun to locate anyone who may have assisted the cash transfer.

 2025 ED investigation for unauthorised foreign-funding and money-laundering

+Hawala

-While Al-Falah Charitable Trust maintains that the university is fee-driven, denies accepting foreign funds, however, Enforcement Directorate (ED), a law enforcement and economic intelligence agency of the Government of India, investigation revealed that the university occasionally hosted fundraisers from Gulf nations as well as overseas benefactors, does not possess FCRA license, and engages in money laundering and terrorism financing through hawala.
-Consequently, it's chairman Javed Ahmed Siddiqui as arrested in November 2025 under Prevention of Money Laundering Act, 2002 and sent to 13 day custody.
+Funds raised overseas for supposed-charity transferred to India via hawala: While Al-Falah Charitable Trust maintains that the university is fee-driven, denies accepting foreign funds, however, Enforcement Directorate (ED), a law enforcement and economic intelligence agency of the Government of India, investigation revealed that the university occasionally hosted fundraisers from Gulf nations as well as overseas benefactors, does not possess FCRA license, and engages in money laundering and terrorism financing through hawala.
+Consequently, its chairman Javed Ahmed Siddiqui was arrested in November 2025 under Prevention of Money Laundering Act, 2002 and sent to 13 days custody.
 When ED arrested Javed Ahmed Siddiqui in relation to money laundering case involving terror financing, over ₹48 lakhs in cash, numerous digital gadgets, and documentation proof were discovered and seized during raids.
 "Investigative agencies believe there were crores of rupees that were being generated by this group, the Al-Falah Group, and through Hawala Roots, this money was then being sent to fund the terror activities".